-- The contextual importance on-site analysis can be understood based on the various site factor with respect to the study area. - Various scientific and analytic site analysis techniques are understood. - A methodological approach for the preparation of master plans for small scale and large scale projects can be understood.
+- The contextual importance of on-site analysis can be understood based on the various site factor with respect to the study area. - The first-hand understanding of site drawings for Landscape Architecture and Urban design is studied - Various scientific and analytic site analysis techniques are understood. - A methodological approach for the preparation of master plans for small scale and large scale projects can be understood.